TI-Toolkit/tokens-wiki/tokens/cumSum(.md

     {1 4 9 16 25}
 ```

-For a matrix, `cumSum(` is applied to each column in the same way as it would be for a list (but numbers in different columns are never added):
+For a matrix, <tt>cumSum(</tt> is applied to each column in the same way as it would be for a list (but numbers in different columns are never added):

 ```ti-basic
 [[0,1,1][0,1,3][0,1,5][0,1,7]]